 Evaluating the Program

-Each year the principal, in cooperation with the faculty and students, evaluates the extracurricular program to determine whether the activities are sufficiently meeting the needs and interests of the students.
+Each year the principal or designee, in cooperation with the faculty and students, evaluates the co-curricular and non-curricular program using participation and interest data to determine whether the activities are sufficiently meeting the needs and interests of the students.
+An annual list of all approved student organizations is provided to the Assistant Superintendent of School Community Engagement or designee by November 1st of each year, shared with the school community, and published on the school’s website.

 2. All rights and responsibilities of students, such as equal opportunities to participate, shall be carefully reviewed during the annual evaluation of the program.